BenTheHun1/Hello-World/README.md

-# hello-world
+# Hello, World!

-Just testing out Git and GitHub, trying to figure out how it works.
+Just testing out both Git and GitHub, to figure out how it works and if it might be useful for my various game projects.